DanielElam/SET08103-group-project/use-cases/use-case- Population in cities VS population outwith.md

 ### Goal in Context

-As an employee of the World Health Organisation, I want to produce a report on the population of people, people living in cities, and people not living in cities <br> in each continent/region/country, so that I can help inform and assist governments <br> or the W.H.O. in the distribution and allocation of healthcare resources.
+As an employee of the World Health Organisation, I want to produce a report on the population<br>
+of people, people living in cities, and people not living in cities in each continent/region/country, so that I can help inform and assist governments <br> or the W.H.O. in the distribution and allocation of healthcare resources.
 ### Scope